orest0/raspberrypi-telegrambot-frame/README.md

 If you want to build the photoframe, here's how to get started:

-1. Open CMD and paste commands:
+1. Open CMD and paste commands.
+Approve all downloads with " Y ":

         sudo apt-get update
         sudo apt-get upgrade